 Customer loyalty programs allow the store to keep tabs on what customers buy and how often they shop.
 Merchants say this allows them to identify their most loyal customers, learn more about their buying habits, and offer such best customers the products and services they demand.
 However, some consumers and consumer-rights groups claim that the data collected by the stores violates privacy rights and may not even save consumers money.

 If you shop in California, the Supermarket Club Card Disclosure Act of 1999 provides you with some some protection.
 This law prohibits supermarket club card issuers (1) from requesting driver's license numbers or Social Security numbers, and (2) from selling or sharing personal customer information.
 There is, however, a limited exemption for membership card stores.
 The law can be read at http://www.leginfo.ca.gov/cgi-bin/displaycode?section=civ&group=01001-02000&file=1749.60-1749.66 .

 Do you save money?

-While such tailored pricing may be years away, critics say the loyalty cards already are being used to adjust prices.
-The result, they say, is that card-carrying consumers really don’t save anything while those who choose not to join card programs pay even higher prices.
 Some studies have found that stores that use loyalty programs may actually increase the regular prices of items for non-club members making purchases more expensive for all buyers and reducing the margin of card members’ savings to almost nothing.